|

 multi-councillor wards in urban areas.

-municipalities in Victoria with the
+municipalities in Victoria had a

 district magnitude as low as 1, and for the

 majority it was no lower than 3.
+PRSA Inc.

 HARE-CLARK: